 All employers in the United States must abide by the federal employment statutes upheld by the Equal Employment Opportunity Commission (EEOC).
 It is illegal for any US employer to discriminate against job applicants or employees on the basis of their personal protected qualities, such as race, religion, skin color, national origin, age, sex, sexual orientation, medical status, and other similar characteristics.
-Unfortunately, thousands of people working in all industries of the US economy experience various forms of discrimination, often without realizing they have grounds for legal recourse.
+Sadly, thousands of people working in all industries of the US economy experience various forms of discrimination, often without realizing they have grounds for legal recourse.

 California Employment Counsel, APC, can provide the legal representation you need when you believe an employer in Irvine has illegally discriminated against you in any way.
 The term “discrimination” is quite broad when used in employment law, and it can apply to any situation in which an employer bases a job-related decision on an employee’s or applicant’s personal protected qualities.
 Discrimination also occurs when an employer displays favoritism to certain employees in a discriminatory manner.
 If you’re unsure whether a recent experience with an employer in Irvine qualifies as discrimination, our team will listen to your story and let you know if we can help you.